parkerjon/jpVolumeLayers/README.md

 - A new VOP struct type called **`VolumeLayer`**, with a VEX function library and VOP nodes to work with it
 - Utility VOP nodes to make working with volume rendering a bit easier
 - A Rayleigh scattering phase function BSDF
-- A two-term ultraspherical scattering phase function BSDF, for modelling interstellar dust scatterin
+- A two-term ultraspherical scattering phase function BSDF, for modelling interstellar dust scattering

+Help has been added to each Houdini node included here.
+See the node's help description for more information on each tool.

-### Description
+### Volume Layers Description
-I created these tools to help me render planetary atmospheres for planetarium productions at The American Museum of Natural History in New York (AMNH).
+I created these tools to improve rendering of astrophysical-related scenes, originally for planetarium productions at The American Museum of Natural History in New York (AMNH).

-Atmospheres can be quite complex things to render, as there are multiple types of scattering, absorption and emission effects all in the same space.
-Here are some examples of atmospheric mediums that can all potentially overlap on earth:
+Atmospheres can be quite complex mediums to render, as there are multiple types of scattering, absorption and emission effects all in the same space.
+Here are some examples that can all potentially overlap on Earth:

 - dust
 - gas
 - haze